DylanMeeus/springboot_jwt_blog/_posts/2016-01-04-secure-your-react-and-redux-app-with-jwt-authentication.markdown

 ## The Navbar and Login Components

 We should see if everything is wiring up properly in the browser at this point.
-Before we do though, we'll need the `Navbar` and `Login` components in place.
+But before we do, we'll need the `Navbar` and `Login` components in place.

 ```jsx
 // components/Navbar.js